 Rent Assistance

-Students on the “away from home” rate may also be eligible for an additional Rent Assistance payment.
+Students on the “away from home” rate may also be eligible for an additional Rent Assistance payment of $149.00 per fortnight.
 This is added to Youth Allowance, Austudy or Abstudy – not paid on its own.
 It is not available to students who rent from their parent/s.
-For students who share a house the maximum Rent Assistance is $101.70 per fortnight, while those who live on their own can receive a maximum of $151.60 per fortnight.

 Students who are “independent” and have no “partner” are assessed using the Personal Income Test.
 Students who are “independent” with a “partner” are assessed on both incomes using the Partner Income Test and the Personal Income Test.
 Students who are “dependent” are assessed on either a Parental Income Test or their Personal Income Test, whichever is greater.